5 Ways to Avoid Burnout

 Have a morning routine

-A morning routine will help you to start your day feeling in control and will set you up with a positive mindset.
+A morning routine will help you to start your day feeling in control and set you up with a positive mindset.
 Choose 3-5 things you can do every morning that suit your lifestyle and will help you to start your day on a positive note.

 Become self-aware